 As models of care within the NHS evolve to provide a multi-disciplinary, flexible workforce and healthcare and social care are increasingly integrated, the role of the Healthcare Support Worker (HCSW) has become increasingly highlighted.
 In addition, a range of national drivers has resulted in an increase in the number of HCSWs employed in healthcare.
 Until recently, this role has not been clearly defined or regulated.

-This Diploma consists of 6 core units and one specialist option which, in the primary care setting, will most probably be Adult Nursing Support.
+This course consists of 6 core units and one specialist option which, in the primary care setting, will most probably be Adult Nursing Support.

 This qualification will include a wide range of teaching and learning techniques and styles including one-to-one teaching, group discussions and teaching, observations, practical assessments, coaching, mentoring and shadowing, independent research and e-learning.

-A co-contribution of £500 towards the cost of the course is payable for non-levy apprenticeships.
+A co-contribution of £450 is payable towards the cost of the course is payable for non-levy apprenticeships.
+This is changing to £250 from 1st April 2019.
 Levy paying apprenticeships are fully funded.

 A non-mandatory registration fee of £275 is payable for Level 3 diploma courses.